Starting point for my work are the 17 types of plane symmetry:

 17 ways to arrange a motif regularly in the plane (Wikipedia gives a beautiful

-description under 'wallpaper groups').
-These repetitive patters has fascinated people from the beginning of mankind.
+description under the label 'wallpaper groups').
+These repetitive patters have fascinated people from the beginning of mankind.

 Already the egyptian craftsmen of the days of the great Pharaohs were masters in playing with the symmetry constraints